gpablocaraballo/themoviedb/README.md

 ### OTHERS - COMMENTS - FAQS

-_TESTING: You can try some testing stuff using jest, simple run -> npm test_
+_TESTING: You can try some testing stuff using jest, simple run -> npm test , then in the menu you can press "a" to run all test_

 _TESTING files: Inside src/__testing__/all.test.js_